AAV-VirginiaTech/aavDroneSoftware/README.md

 7. The RQT_GRAPH will be visible in the desktop (if you've started the RQT_GRAPH).

 ## Test AAV Software Code
 Use colcon test to do unit tests and python lint checking.
+Do colcon build before running the below commands if you want to be extra safe.
 ```
 colcon test
 colcon test-result --verbose